Sygyzmundovych/sap-community-developer-challenge-hana-multimodel/setup/setup.md

 ![](resources/032_CloseGetStarted.png)

-## 4. Import the profile with the required extensions
+## 4. Import the BAS profile with the required extensions

+SAP Business Application Studio is based on the [open source version of the Microsoft VS Code](https://github.com/microsoft/vscode?tab=readme-ov-file#visual-studio-code---open-source-code---oss) and introduces many SAP-specific components.

+VS Code-compatible extensions available at https://open-vsx.org/ can be installed in SAP BAS.

-Customize the extensions used in SAP BAS.
-By default, it contains many extensions you won't need.
+Customize the extensions used in SAP BAS by modifying [the profile](https://code.visualstudio.com/docs/editor/profiles).
+By default, it contains many extensions you won't need when working on data projects.
 However, you need some specific extensions for working with Python and Jupyter notebooks.

 ![](resources/040_importProfile.png)